zachdurr/crypto-dashboard/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Once the project is running you are able to select your primary and secondary currencies and see the exchange rate for those currencies as well as a list of news articles relating to crypto.
+Enjoy!
 ### `npm test`

 Launches the test runner in the interactive watch mode.\